SQUID

 A closer look reveals that each string of eggs appears to have a structure and chambers within it.

 The female squid can lay about 20,000 at a time and she attaches them securely to rocks or weeds.
 Stormy waters, however, can mean that they become detached.
-Once detached they can be damaged by being flung about in the water or beached on the sand.
+Once detached they can be damaged by being flung about in the water or end up beached on the sand.
 At this point, the squid have no chance of surviving.

 From being laid, squid eggs can take around eight weeks to hatch.